And greetings to you, thrill seekers, music lovers, conversationalists all across.

 Forbes' answer when we come back.

-North Korea has just informed the ChICOMs of its plan to conduct three more nuclear tests.
+North Korea has just informed the Chi Coms of its plan to conduct three more nuclear tests.

-Our UN ambassador John Bolton confirms the U.S. is now working on a new Security Council resolution that would impose additional sanctions on North Korea if they explode a second bomb.
+Our U.N.
+Ambassador John Bolton confirms the U.S. is now working on a new Security Council resolution that would impose additional sanctions on North Korea if they explode a second bomb.

 Morning update yesterday was about that, about this, and I did it again during the program time yesterday.

-We get these tough sanctions on them.
+We got these tough sanctions on them.

-Can't get anything in there.
+I can't get anything in there.

 Nothing goes in, nothing goes out.